 The following instructions for pumps and pump units when installed in potentially explosive atmospheres must be followed to help ensure explosion protection.
-For ATEX, both electrical and non-electrical equipment must meet the requirements of European Directive 94/9/EC.
-Always observe the regional legal Ex requirements eg Ex electrical items outside the EU may be required Certified to other than ATEX eg IECEx, UL.
+Both electrical and non-electrical equipment must meet the requirements of European Directive 2014/34/EU.

 1.6.4.1 Scope of compliance